jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 that of modern code editors.

 As visible in Figure \ref{anni-brick}, valid placeholders within the
-\glsa{brick} are highlighted with an underline, and a menu listing matching placeholders is displayed right under the user's cursor when detecting it is within the context of a placeholder or the user is about to add one.
+\glsa{brick} are highlighted with an underline, and a suggestion menu is displayed right below the user's cursor when detecting it is within the context of a placeholder or the user is about to add one.
 The menu is navigable with the arrow keys, and the selected option can be picked using the return key.

 The finished version of this \gls{brick} might, for example, be resolved to *"As a CYP2C9 normal metabolizer you can use clopidogrel at standard doses.*", when